-Anyone who legally lives in the country or works for more than 30 days has to pay tax.
-But thanks to Double Taxation Avoidance Agreements with a number of countries, most expats don’t need to pay tax in Switzerland and back home.
+Anyone who legally lives or works in the country for more than 30 days has to pay tax.
+Although, thanks to Double Taxation Avoidance Agreements with several countries, most expats don’t need to pay tax in Switzerland and back home.

 ►See Cost of Living in Switzerland for more about money matters